-Students who obtain copies of examinations prior to the exam date by any method whatever will be punished for cheating as above.
+Students who obtain copies of examinations before the exam date are punished for cheating as above.
 Exceptions will be made for those who inadvertently come into possession of an examination and return it promptly to the authorized teacher or Headmaster.
-Students caught stealing test(s) will be punished with the third level cheating offense guidelines.

-Unless specifically noted by a teacher, prior years' tests may be used as study quides.
+Students caught stealing test(s) will be punished with the third-level cheating offense guidelines.
+Unless expressly noted by a teacher, prior years' tests may be used as study guides.